 Paclitaxel protein-bound may also be used for purposes not listed in this medication guide.

-You should not receive paclitaxel protein-bound if you have a very low white blood cell count.
+You should not be treated with this medicine if you have a very low white blood cell count.

 How is paclitaxel protein-bound given?

-Tell your caregivers if you feel any burning, pain, or swelling around the IV needle when this medicine is injected.
+Tell your caregivers if you feel any burning, pain, or swelling around the IV needle when paclitaxel protein-bound is injected.